7 Places Not To Put Carbon Monoxide Alarms

-Professionals recommend that you do not place a CO alarm above a fireplace or near its sides.
+Professionals recommend that you do not place a CO alarm above a fireplace or near the sides of a fireplace.

-The concern is that there will be nuisance tripping and in a few cases a smoke or soot build-up may occur on the sensitive components of an alarm that is too close, resulting in failure.
+The concern is that there will be nuisance tripping and in a few cases, a smoke or soot build-up may occur on the sensitive components of an alarm that is too close and result in failure.

-Should you have a fireplace in your home with a damper, make sure that you always open the damper before starting the fire and that you don’t close the damper if the ashes are smoldering or warm, for if the damper is closed there will still be carbon monoxide present and since it can’t go up the chimney, it will disperse into the room.
+If you have a fireplace in your home with a damper, make sure that you always open the damper before starting the fire and that you don’t close the damper if the ashes are smoldering or warm.
+If the damper is closed there will still be carbon monoxide present and since it can’t go up the chimney, it will disperse into the room.

-Note that different manufactures may have different installation instructions, including different recommended clearances from kitchen appliances, fireplaces, furnaces and water heaters.
+Note that different manufactures may have different installation instructions, including different recommended clearances from kitchen appliances, fireplaces, furnaces, and water heaters.
 This can be confusing at times because they may give a range of distances, i.e. 5 to 20 feet from a source of CO and they may use verbiage like near, turbulent and dead air spaces, etc., which can be confusing.
-Secondly, codes and building requirements vary from building jurisdictions to building jurisdictions.
+Secondly, codes and building requirements vary from building jurisdictions.

 - Improperly placed carbon monoxide alarms can result in an alarm being damaged, malfunctioning, nuisance tripping or failing to go off, all of which can have deadly results, therefore, it is imperative to read the manufactures recommended installation instructions.